maybites/NodeOSC/README.md

 * the pure [python module](https://pypi.python.org/pypi/python-osc/) [python-osc](https://github.com/attwad/python-osc) (by Attwad).
 * the [pyliblo wrapper](http://das.nasophon.de/pyliblo/) for [liblo](http://liblo.sourceforge.net/) OSC library.

 the addon contains the compiled pyliblo wrapper for windows and OSX, but not for linux.

+## ChangeLog

+### V1.0.2
+Added AnimationNodes datatype DoubleList to be able to send via OscNumber node.